 Austin’s first ladies Gaelic football team started play in 2013 as part of the Celtic Cowboys Gaelic Sports Program.
-The Ladies team is embarking on their 6th season in 2018.
+The Ladies team just completed its 6th season in 2018.
 We represent our city in matches against clubs from Texas and around the United States.
 We are actively recruiting and training players who want to learn the sport of ladies Gaelic football.

 Ladies A / Intermediate